Do you need a drum set to learn to play the drums? Can a practice pad be used as an alternative, and what are the benefits and limitations?

-You've had your first drum lesson, and are itching to get home and practice your first beat or rudiment.
-Or perhaps you just watched an online video and are ready to get to work!
+You've had your first drum lesson and are itching to get home and practice your first beat or rudiment.
+Or perhaps you just watched an online video and are interested in diving deeper!
 The problem is, you have nothing to practice on.
 It's too soon to run out to the music store, or make a potentially expensive online drum set purchase, so your teacher has suggested a strange little device called a practice pad.
 It's a curious rubber pad mounted on a wood base, and it doesn't make much sound.
-Are these little gadgets really effective to learn the drums?
+Are these little gadgets practical for learning the drums?

 Helpful related articles.

-Practice pads vary in size, from about 8 inches in diameter, all the way up to the standard snare drum width of 14 inches.
+Practice pads are designed for drummers to help develop their technique.
+They are very good for practicing the drum set rudiments and experimenting with stick rebound.
+Unless you buy a practice pad set which consists of multiple pads mounted on a frame, a practice pad is an individual pad that sits on your lap, a desktop, or ideally, an adjustable stand.
+The pads vary in size, from about 8 inches in diameter up to the standard snare drum width of 14 inches.
 The playing surface is usually a rubber composite, which has been developed to give a close enough feel to playing an actual snare drum - more on that later.
-Pads can be single or double sided.
-When double sided, the reverse side is usually a different feel and response, which is good for students of marching bands and drumline, where the feel of different drum types can vary.
+Pads can be single or double-sided.
+When double-sided, the reverse side is usually a different feel and response, which is suitable for students of marching bands and drumline, where the feel of different drum types can vary.

-Practice pads are great for developing technique, but not as effective for learning beats.
-If you want to learn beats and fills, you are better off air drumming your hi hat and toms, and using the practice pad as a snare drum.
+Practice pads are great for developing techniques but arguably not as effective for learning beats.
+They are still helpful, though.
+If you want to learn beats and fills, you are better off air drumming your hi-hat and toms and using the practice pad as a snare drum.

-It's really important that the practice pad mirrors the preferred height of a snare drum on a drum set.
+The practice pad should mirror the preferred height of a snare drum on a drum set.
 So much of developing technique comes from good posture, and if your pad is at an awkward height or playing angle, then good posture is hard to achieve.
-Placing your pad on your lap or a table top is not always ideal.
+Placing your pad on your lap or a tabletop is not always ideal.
 Check out this free video on posture and positioning your drums.
-Ideally, select a pad that will sit on a height adjustable snare drum stand.
+Ideally, select a pad that will sit on a height-adjustable snare drum stand.
 Pads from 12-14 inches will typically work well with most snare drum stands, whereas smaller pads will not.
 You don't have to buy a super expensive snare drum stand - just a very basic model that will hold a pad.
 Also, be aware of smaller pads that come with a stand.
-These are usually very basic stands that screw into the base of the pad.
-Unfortunately, they are not particularly sturdy, or as adjustable as you might think.
+These are usually very basic stands that screw into the pad's base.
+Unfortunately, they are not particularly sturdy or as adjustable as you might think.

-We've added links to two of our favorite pads.
+We've added links to two of our favorite pads and a practice pad set.
 If you can't make it to your friendly local drum store, you can buy them through the links below.
 As an affiliate for Amazon.com, we may receive a commission if you choose to do this.

-Vic Firth 12 inch Single Sided Practice Pad.
-A great all-round pad for drum set students.
+Vic Firth 12 inch Single-Sided Practice Pad.
+An excellent pad for drum set students.
 Great value, great feel, and a good size.

 DW Go Anywhere 5 Piece Practice Pad Set.
-This is a brilliantly designed set from Drum Workshop, which comes mounted on a solid stand.
+A brilliantly designed set from Drum Workshop, which comes mounted on a solid stand.
 Don't forget to add a bass drum pedal if you want to use the bass pad feature.